bkubick/bkubick/README.md

 <h4>:microscope: Current Projects</h4>
 <ol>
   <li>
-    My main focus is to build out a personal website using React, TypeScript, Webpack, AWS, and Tailwind to host my custom tools I use, a personal dashboard, and my personal portfolio.
+    I have been building out a personal website using React, TypeScript, Webpack, AWS, and Tailwind to host my custom tools I use, a personal dashboard, and my personal portfolio.
 The two purposes of this project includes developing my skills, while having a personal website I can use to help simplify and track areas of my everyday life.
       <ul>
         <li>
           <a href="https://github.com/bkubick/b2the3-website">b2the3-website repo</a>: This is still in the process of being built, but I have a handful of pages setup with various one-off tools I have developed for personal use.